The Global HIV/AIDS Epidemic

 - Experts recommend that prevention be based on “knowing your epidemic,” that is, tailoring prevention to the local context and epidemiology, and using a combination of prevention strategies, bringing programs to scale, and sustaining efforts over time.

 - Access to prevention, however, remains limited, and there have been renewed calls for the strengthening of prevention efforts.4

 HIV treatment includes the use of combination antiretroviral therapy to attack the virus itself, and medications to prevent and treat the many opportunistic infections that can occur when the immune system is compromised by HIV.
 In light of recent research findings, WHO released a guideline in 2015 recommending starting HIV treatment earlier in the course of illness.1,3,12,15,16

-- Combination ART, first introduced in 1996, has led to dramatic reductions in morbidity and mortality, and access has increased in recent years, rising to 17 million people in 2015, 2 surpassing a global goal set in 2011 to have 15 million people on treatment by 2015.
-Globally, 46% of people living with HIV are receiving treatment.
+- Combination ART, first introduced in 1996, has led to dramatic reductions in morbidity and mortality, and access has increased in recent years, rising to over 18 million people in 2016.
+3

 - Approximately 38% of all people living with HIV are virally suppressed, which means they are likely healthier and less likely to transmit the virus.4 Viral suppression varies greatly by region, key population, and sex.4